pawbyte/gpe-docs/docs/building.md

 ---
-title: Building Game Pencil for Windows
+Title: Building Game Pencil for Windows
-sidebar_position: Windows 7 and above
+Supported Versions: Windows 7 and above
 ---

 Game Pencil Engine is edited and modified via git( a powerful tool used for code versioning).